 Pro Tips

 - This is an "ugly" bread, but it makes up for that in taste and texture.
-If you have a smaller diameter heavy pan, it will look better-not so flat.
+If you have a heavier pan with a smaller diameter, it will look better and be less flat.

 - It is not a strong dough, so you need to use a pan with high enough sides to contain it.